Skip to content

 2. Conduct that is unwelcome, offensive, indecent, obscene, or disorderly.

-This plan should also identify steps the proposing organization will take to nurture an inclusive off-campus or off-site working environment, e.g., trainings; processes to establish shared team definitions of roles, responsibilities, and culture, e.g., codes of conduct; and field support, such as mentor/mentee support mechanisms, regular check-ins, and/or developmental events.
+This plan should also identify steps the proposing organization will take to nurture a harassment-free off-campus or off-site working environment, e.g., trainings; processes to establish shared team definitions of roles, responsibilities, and culture, e.g., codes of conduct; and field support, such as mentor/mentee support mechanisms, regular check-ins, and/or developmental events.

 Communications within team and to the organization should be considered in the plan, minimizing singular points within the communication pathway (e.g., a single person overseeing access to a single satellite phone), and any special circumstances such as the involvement of multiple organizations or the presence of third parties in the working environment should be taken into account.
 The process or method for making incident reports as well as how any reports received will be resolved should also be accounted for.

-The organization's plan for the proposal must be disseminated to individuals participating in the off-campus or off-site research prior to departure.
-Proposers should not submit the plan to NSF for review.
+The plan must be disseminated to individuals participating in the off-campus or off-site research prior to departure.
+Recipients are not required to submit the plan to NSF for review, however, the plan is subject to review, upon request.

 *For purposes of this requirement, off-campus or off-site research is defined as data/information/samples being collected off-campus or off-site, such as fieldwork and research activities on vessels and aircraft.